aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2022-12-12-file-calculator.md

 - Calculable numbers are from 0 and 1000
 - The only operation available is addition

-## File System

-Here is a look at the files system:
+Here is a look at the file system:

 ```json
 Calculator/